gruntjs/grunt-contrib-symlink/README.md

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.
 Pay special attention to the [Building the files object dynamically](http://gruntjs.com/configuring-tasks#building-the-files-object-dynamically) section, which explains how to create many src-dest file mappings all at once.

-Note that the symlink mode (file, dir) is determined automatically based on the src file type.
+Note that the (Windows feature only) symlink mode (file, dir) is determined automatically based on the src file type, but takes into account dirmode parameter and allows using junctions instead of dir symlinks.

 ### Usage Examples